codecaiine/todo-list-app/README.md

 # Testing To Do list: Part 2

-In this part of the testing project, you will test functions responsible for the status and content updates.
+In this part of the testing project part 2, you will test functions responsible for the status and content updates.
 You will also test the order re-position of items in the list upon drag/drop actions.

 ![screenshot](./src/demoiii.PNG)